katanaml/sparrow/sparrow-ml/llm/README.md

 - **unstructured** - RAG pipeline with Weaviate vector DB query, Unstructured and LangChain, supports PDF and image processing
 - **instructor** - RAG pipeline with Unstructured and Instructor libraries, supports PDF and image processing.
 Works great for JSON response generation

+## Quickstart

+1. Install Weaviate vector DB, if you are planning to use Sparrow agent, which runs Weaviate (for example `llamaindex` or `unstructured`)
+2. Install `pyenv` and then install Python into your environment
+3. Create virtual environment for the Sparrow agent you want to run
+4. Install requirements for the Sparrow agent you want to use.
+Keep in mind, depending on OS, it could be required to do additional install steps for some of the libraries (for example PaddleOCR or Unstructured)
+5. Run Sparrow either from CLI or from API.
+You need to start API endpoint
+6. Pass field names and types you want to extract from the document
+7. Some of the Sparrow agents (`vprocessor`, `instructor`, etc.) support both PDF and image formats

+See detailed instructions below.

 ### RAG runs offline on a local machine

 - **Install Weaviate local DB with Docker:**